-Can I Disagree… is the Third book of our Personal Empowerment Series by authors Ester R.A.
+Courage of Convictions… is the first book of our Personal Empowerment Series by authors Ester R.A.
 Leutenberg & John J. Liptak, Ed.
 D.

-Can I Disagree Without Being Disagreeable? contains five separate modules of activity-based handouts that will help teens learn about disagreeing reasonably, and tools for handling the resolution process when they get into disagreements.
+What’s The Courage of Convictions All About? contains five separate modules of activity-based handouts that will help teens learn about ways to be assertive in standing up for their convictions.
 They will learn how to utilize their unique gifts and talents and begin to express them in their daily lives.
-These modules serve as avenues for self-reflection and group experiences revolving around topics of importance about conflict-resolution skills and personal empowerment.
-The activities in this workbook are user-friendly and varied to provide a comprehensive way of analyzing, strengthening, and developing characteristics, skills, and attitudes for disagreeing in an agreeable manner.
+These modules serve as avenues for self-reflection and group experiences revolving around topics of importance about assertiveness skills and personal empowerment.
+The activities in this workbook are user-friendly and varied to provide a comprehensive way of analyzing, strengthening, and developing characteristics, skills, and attitudes for standing up for their convictions.
 The activities in this workbook are completely reproducible and can be photocopied and/or revised for direct student use.

-The Can I Disagree Without Being Disagreeable?
+What’s The Courage of Convictions All About?
 Workbook for Teens is a practical tool for teachers, counselors, parents, and helping professionals in their work with teens.
 Depending on the role of the person using this workbook and the specific group’s or individual’s needs, the modules can be used either individually or as part of an integrated teen curriculum.
 The facilitator may choose to administer one of the activities to a group or administer some of the assessments over one or more days as a workshop.

 About the Authors: